The professional services of a veterinarian are exempt from sales tax. This applies to services performed on:

 Purchases and sales of racing horses and those used for recreation are taxable.

-Items used in treating livestock raised for agricultural or dairy purposes or production for market, such as:
+Purchases for resale and items used in treating livestock raised for agricultural or dairy purposes or production for market

 Purchases from Out of State